jashvira/slides-transcription/README.md

 A simple tool that extracts audio from Microsoft PowerPoint presentations and transcribes each slide using the [OpenAI Speech to Text API](https://platform.openai.com/docs/guides/speech-to-text).
 A minimal GUI can be launched via [Gooey](https://github.com/chriskiehl/Gooey).

+Vibecoded this since a non-technical friend needed it for their work.

 ## Installation

 Install the package using `pip` (preferably in a virtual environment):